I can’t stand feeling like I’m on the outside, looking in.

 Remember that Emotional Neglect is a parent’s failure to respond enough to a child’s emotional needs.
 Because it’s a parent’s failure to act, rather than a parent’s act; just like we saw in our little experiment, it goes unseen, unnoticed, and unremembered.

 Emotional Neglect comes in an infinite number of different forms.
 It can be incredibly subtle, such that 50 people could be watching it not happen, and be completely unaware.
 Here’s an example:

-So how could an incident like this damage a child, leaving scars that remain into his adulthood?
+So how could an incident like this damage a child, leaving scars that remain in his adulthood?
 The answer lies in the natural, developmental needs of children.
 In order for a child to grow up with a complete and solid sense of himself, who he is, and what he’s capable of, he must receive enough awareness, understanding, and acceptance of his emotions from his parents.
-If there is a shortage from the parents in any one of these areas, the child will grow up feeling incomplete, and lacking some of the skills and self-knowledge and self-care that are necessary to fully thrive in this world.
+If there is a shortage from the parents in any one of these areas, the child will grow up feeling incomplete and lacking some of the skills, self-knowledge, and self-care that are necessary to fully thrive in this world.

 As a psychologist, I have seen time and time again that these subtle parental failures in childhood leave the adult with a feeling of being incomplete, empty, unfulfilled, or even questioning the purpose and value of his own life.

 This becomes even more difficult when the emotionally neglected adult looks back to her childhood for an explanation for why she feels this way.
 I have heard many emotionally neglected people say, “I had a lovely childhood.
 I wasn’t mistreated or abused.
 My parents loved me and provided me with a nice home, clothing, and food.
 If I’m not happy, it’s my own fault.
 I have no excuse.”